 Will Muzzles Stop My Dog From Barking?

 Similar to dog owners who use muzzles in fear of dogs biting others, a muzzle can also be utilized to prevent excessive barking.
 However, muzzles are typically meant to be used only for short periods of time, and won’t completely solve the problem.
 If you’re in a situation where you need a “quick fix” then using a muzzle will help, but it’s not a long term solution and it should never be used unsupervised.
 Instead you should focus on getting to the root of the problem and working to train your dog to stop barking.
-Information on how you can train your dog can be found on this page.

 How Do I Stop My Dog From Growling at Strangers?